Safe space for people and accessibility can go hand-in-hand in Golden Gate Park

 - Nancy Pelosi Drive was opened all the way to JFK Drive to provide access to the Tennis Center and nearby destinations.

 - Conservatory Drive West was reopened in October to provide access to the Conservatory of Flowers and the Dahlia Dell, and now has 18 free on-street parking spaces along it.

 - A number of new, free ADA spots were added near attractions.
 These include five free on-street ADA spaces along Martin Luther King Drive near the Music Concourse and Shakespeare Garden, as well as three new ADA spaces near the Tennis Center on Nancy Pelosi Drive.

-- The City is also in the process of repurposing the tour bus parking lot behind the Music Concourse to become 14 new free ADA parking spaces.
+- The City is also in the process of repurposing the tour bus parking lot behind the Music Concourse to be a 100% free, 100% ADA lot with 20 parking spaces.
 View a map of accessible parking options in Golden Gate Park.

 - The 44 O’Shaughnessy bus is now back running frequent, direct Muni service to attractions on the Music Concourse.
 The closure of JFK Drive has improved service for riders of the 44, cutting 10 minutes of the route travel time.

 These improvements are a strong start to better address accessibility needs for people with limited mobility, but there are only a start.
 Important additional solutions are being considered by San Francisco Rec and Park and the SFMTA; we endorse these wholeheartedly.
 These include: